 This ties in nicely to an anthropological theory I have that I wrote about over a decade ago: The Space Between Thoughts.
 I think we have an instinctual awareness that our perceptions are incomplete — and then we come up with all kinds of stories and theories for what happens in those gaps, and where our perception fails.
 What happens during a saccade.
 The saccade is where the coin reappears — where the magic happens.

 It’s nice to finally have a word for it.

 I posit that the event horizon of “historically important” as a quality of information is the point at which the dataset disappears from living memory.
 The magnitude of certain events ensures that they will be recorded for posterity, but even then, the reasons behind that recording fade as the people who experienced it die.
 I might be using the wrong terms here.
 Maybe it’s not history I’m talking about, but anthropology.
 History is “these are the things that happened”; anthropology is “these are the ways people acted.”

-so… i’m — aahh — i had a poem in the student literary magazine, The Juggler. does that make me a published poet? or does it have to count elsewhere? can i call myself a poet now or is that still premature? i was also inducted into the lambda alpha beta chapter of the Anthropology […]
+so… i’m — aahh — i had a poem in the student literary magazine, The Juggler. does that make me a published poet? or does it have to count elsewhere? can i call myself a poet now or is that still premature?

 distance from ND to Fargo…734.2 miles…estimated hours of traveling time 12hrs, 27mins. thank god for instant messenger. too bad you can’t actually look at or touch the person you are talking to. i’m gonna write a paper on the reflexivity of anthropological filmmaking now.